prapsky/cd_rental/README.md

 ```

 ### Setup at Local
-For the first, install PostgreSQL to your local.
+For the first, install PostgreSQL to your local. <br>
 Access PostgreSQL using this command:
 ```
 $ psql